 c.
-The proposed use will discharge no waste water on site other than that typically discharged by domestic waste water disposal systems and will not involve on-site storage or disposal of toxic or hazardous wastes as herein defined.
+The proposed use will discharge no wastewater on site other than that typically discharged by domestic wastewater disposal systems and will not involve on-site storage or disposal of toxic or hazardous wastes as herein defined.

 d.
-The proposed use complies will all other applicable paragraphs of this section.
+The proposed use complies with all other applicable paragraphs of this Section 503.